pencil2d/pencil2d.github.io/_posts/2017-11-30-introducing-pencil2d-0.6.md

 <img src="/images/color-onionskin.png" style="border:solid 1px #999;float:right">

-Hard to know what are in previous or next frames?
-Display the onion skins of “previous frames” as **red** and the onion skins of "next frames" as **blue** to see them clearly.
+Hard to know what are in previous frames or next frames?
+Display the onion skins of "previous frames" as **red** and the onion skins of "next frames" as **blue** to see them clearly.

 <div style="clear:both"></div>